 - Sale price

-A good idea to make the vehicle for cash exchange is to do it at a DMV.
-That way you're in a public place, and you can make sure that everything is in order.
+An excellent way to make the vehicle for cash exchange is to do it at a DMV.
+That way, you're in a public place, and you can make sure that everything is in order.
 Typically you would pay in cash or with a cashier's check.
 With the latter option, you could also meet at a bank to make the exchange.

 What To Look Out For

 The first thing is always to make sure you leave with the title.
 Don't drive off in your new vehicle without it.
-The second thing is to be very wary of any vehicle where the owner doesn't have all the paperwork.
+The second thing is to be very wary of any car where the owner doesn't have all the paperwork.
 Even though there are legitimate reasons to be missing paperwork, there are too many risks.
-The owner could just have easily applied for a lost title or changed the name on the registration themselves before selling the vehicle.
-It's also a good idea to see the seller's ID and make sure that they are authorized to sell the vehicle, i.e., that they're the owner.
+The owner could just have easily applied for a lost title or changed the name on the registration before selling the vehicle.
+It's also a good idea to see the seller's ID and make sure that they, as the owner, are authorized to sell the car.